-25. Despite the Venice Opinion, the Ukrainian Rada approved three laws reforming the Constitution in 2004.
+31. Despite the Venice Commission opinion, the Ukrainian Rada approved three laws reforming the Constitution in 2004.
 Among the changes proposed, Article 81 of the Constitution included now the termination of the mandate of a deputy in circumstances related to his/her relation with the nominating party: